 It is possible for a couple seeking a divorce to reach a settlement before going to trial.
 It must be an agreement both spouses accept.
 The divorce decree or final judgment will contain the terms of their agreement.
 Several divorce issues that must be explained in their agreement.

 - Attorney Fees

 - Spousal Support

 It is possible for a couple not to be able to settle their issues.
 They can then go to trial.
 This will be scheduled to discuss all the settlement options where a couple has not reached an agreement.
 Once a judge has ruled on certain issues, like the date of separation, it is often easier for a couple to resolve their other divorce issues.
 If this fails, a couple may request a trial form a judge.

-Finalizing a Divorce
+Finalizing a California Divorce

 When couples are given a filed judgment back from the court with a judge's signature, their divorce is final.
 They will be given a filed Notice of Entry of Judgment separately.
 Once these documents are received back from the court, the couple's divorce is officially complete.

-If you need help navigating the divorce process in Pasadena, reach out to the divorce attorney at the Law Offices of Christopher L. Hoglin, P.C. today.
+If you need help navigating the divorce process, reach out to the divorce attorney in Pasadena at the Law Offices of Christopher L. Hoglin, P.C. today.

 - Seek Support - It’s hard to think of your divorce if you’re in good company.
 Surround yourself with people who love you, and whom you love; it’s the best way to get through the process without making a regrettable mistake.